howmanysmall/Helium/docs/WhyUseHelium.md

 ### Store Class

 Helium has a Store class similar to [Redux](https://redux.js.org/) and [Rodux](https://github.com/Roblox/rodux/ "Rodux by Roblox") made just for it.
 It's incredibly fast and fairly simple to use.
 You can check out the [documentation](/api/Store) for more.

+### Incredible Support for Sleitnick's Component library

+Helium is the only library that natively supports Sleitnick's [Component](https://github.com/Sleitnick/RbxUtil/tree/main/modules/component) library.
+You can use this in tandem with the Store object to have a much cleaner way to manage your UI.